osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - The source path in this repo is `docs/perfsonar/tools_scripts` (plural).
 We install it to `/opt/perfsonar-tp/tools_scripts` to keep the same name.
 - You don’t need to keep a full clone of the networking repo on the host for these tools; the sparse checkout above fetches only the needed directory.

-After cloning, all script examples in this guide that reference `docs/perfsonar/tools_scripts/` assume you're running commands from `/opt/networking`.
+After preparing the host, assume scripts from this guide are available at `/opt/perfsonar-tp/tools_scripts` and run them from there unless a raw download is shown.

 > **Note:** All shell commands assume an interactive root shell.
 Prefix with `sudo` when running as a non-root user.